Skip to content

 notes on imagined communities - Adarsh Badri

-To read a text is to make sense of the context in which it was written, the debates it sought to engage with and contribute to, and to interpret society as it existed and was understood at a time period.
+To read a text is to make sense of the context in which it was written, the debates it sought to engage with and contribute to, and to interpret society as it existed and was understood during a particular time period.
+Benedict Anderson’s Imagined Communities must be situated within the broader debates on Nationalism that predate Anderson and continue to follow in his footsteps.
+Broadly, there are two schools of thought within nationalism: (i) primordial and (ii) modernist schools.

 The primordial school, often associated with Edward Shils, Clifford Geertz, and Anthony D. Smith, argues that national or ethnic identities are “fixed, natural, and ancient”.
-They argue that each individual, irrespective of the social context and the historical process, has a single inborn ethnic identity, largely resulting in the “bond of blood” relationship.
+They argue that each individual, regardless of the social context and historical process, has a single, inborn ethnic identity, largely resulting in the “bond of blood” relationship.
+As Clifford Geertz, a proponent of “thick descriptions”, notes, group identities are natural to individuals rather than arising from socialisation.
+One of the leading theoretical works of primordial scholarship is Anthony D. Smith’s 1986 work The Ethnic Origins of Nations.

-The major argument of these scholars was that nationalism was a modern concept and that it arose due to modernisation–due to the introduction of railways, industries, and print media–in the late 18th century.
+The major argument of these scholars was that nationalism was a modern concept, arising from modernisation โ€” due to the introduction of railways, industries, and print media โ€” in the late 18th century.

+Anderson’s Imagined Communities must be understood within the context of the work engaging with the larger debates on nation and nation-state in the early 1980s.
+Furthermore, as Anderson points out, 1983 was a pivotal year to study.
 It was the year of the war between communist states Vietnam and Cambodia, which debunked the logic of communist international solidarity–and increased nationalist fervour between countries.
 Anderson’s imagined communities must be further contextualised in this context.

 Nation as Imagined Communities

-Benedict Anderson notes that nations are both emotional and cultural phenomena arising from complex historical circumstances rather than those that existed in concrete forms.
-Anderson defines a nation as an “imagined political community”–imagined as both inherently limited and sovereign.
+Benedict Anderson notes that nations are both emotional and cultural phenomena that arise from complex historical circumstances, rather than those that existed in concrete forms.
+Anderson defines a nation as an “imagined political community”โ€”one that is both inherently limited and sovereign.

-Imagined because even when the members of the smallest nation on the earth will not–ever–know one another, they will still feel they belong to one another.
+Imagined because even when the members of the smallest nation on earth will not–ever–know one another, they will still feel they belong to one another.
 In their minds, as Anderson notes, “lives the image of their communion.”

-Each state has its own customs, traditions, map, food habits, lifestyle, and religious practices (although many of these aspects of societies have been further captured–and population made similar–by the behemoth mobile applications like Tiktok and Instagram reels).
+Each state has its own customs, traditions, map, food habits, lifestyle, and religious practices (although many of these aspects of society have been further captured โ€” and populations made similar โ€” by the behemoth mobile applications like TikTok and Instagram Reels).

-Sovereign because there is no other way around to regulate people.
+Sovereign because there is no other way to regulate people.
 Therefore, the nations imagine themselves to govern themselves.
 However, it is a hoax.
 As Pareto would claim, you are always controlled by the elites–who are in circulation.

-Community because, despite all the inequality that persists, I get to hate my government as much as the rich dude sitting elsewhere in India.
+Community, because, despite all the inequality that persists, I get to hate my government as much as the rich dude sitting elsewhere in India.
 So, yeah, it makes for a great community.

-Creation of nationalism and nation-states towards the end of the eighteenth century was a spontaneous distillation of a complex “crossing” of discrete historical forces; but that once created, they become “modular” capable of being transplanted, with varying degree of self-consciousness, to a great variety of social terrains, to merge and be merged with a correspondingly wide variety of political and ideological constellations.
+Creation of nationalism and nation-states towards the end of the eighteenth century was a spontaneous distillation of a complex โ€œcrossingโ€ of discrete historical forces; but that once created, they become โ€œmodularโ€ capable of being transplanted, with varying degree of self-consciousness, to a great variety of social terrains, to merge and be merged with a correspondingly wide variety of political and ideological constellations.

 (Anderson 1983)